Villagers petition PM over land policy

 Tribal villagers from two forest villages, Ban Huay Pha Tuen and Yom Ban Doi, in tambon Pa Miang of Doi Saket district, on Sunday submitted their petition to Prime Minister Srettha Thavisin during his visit to the North.

-The group asks the government to cancel the forest land management policy by the National Land Policy Board (NLPB); and implement a 2010 regulation on land and natural resources management from the Prime Minister’s Office and a Aug 3, 2010 cabinet resolution, which fully recognises the rights of ethnic peoples in Thailand.
+The group asks the government to cancel the forest land management policy by the National Land Policy Board (NLPB); and implement a 2010 regulation on land and natural resources management from the Prime Minister’s Office and a cabinet resolution on Aug 3, 2010, which fully recognises the rights of ethnic minorities in Thailand.

 Under the NLBP’s policy, the villagers risk losing land allocated to them to make a living, as they do not have absolute ownership of the land, said the group.